-- 1.01 This information was formerly covered in Section 625-400-211CA (G32.125.1) which is canceled. - 1.02 This section covers the methods of making pole-to-building and pole-to-pole runs of drop wire.
-Drops from open wire lines are covered in another section. - 1.03 The requirements applying to clearances between telephone wires and foreign wires and equipment, clearances above ground, and climbing space on jointly used poles shall be observed in running drop wires. - 1.04 Stringing operations related to the procedures described herein are covered in other sections. - 1.05 Drop wire should be strung to normal stringing sags unless ground clearances make it necessary to use the minimum stringing sags as outlined in the section entitled Stringing Sags for Drop Wires.
+- 1.01 This section covers the methods of making pole-to-building and pole-to-pole runs of drop wire.
+Drops from open wire lines are covered in the 462-240 layer. - 1.02 This section is reissued to include information on the use of drive hooks below the strand for drop runs to buildings. - 1.03 The requirements applying to clearances between telephone wires and foreign wires and equipment, clearances above ground, and climbing space on jointly used poles shall be observed in running drop wires. - 1.04 Stringing operations related to the procedures described herein are covered in other layers of this division 462. - 1.05 Drop wire should be strung to normal stringing sags unless ground clearances make it necessary to use the minimum stringing sags as outlined in Section 462-400-200.

-2. DISTRIBUTING DROPS FROM TERMINAL POLES
+.
+DISTRIBUTING DROPS FROM TERMINAL POLES

-- 2.01 At Terminal Poles Not Requiring Guard Arms: Distribute drop wires from drive hooks placed on the face or back of poles.
-On pole-to-building spans, use drive hooks located above the suspension strand.
+- Arms: Distribute drop wires from drive hooks placed on the face or back of poles.
+On pole-to-building spans, generally, use drive hooks located above the suspension strand.
 On spans from pole-to-pole and from pole-to-span clamp, use the drive hook located below the cable.
-Pass the drop wire through the drive hook only in case no sharp bends will be placed in the wire. - 2.02 The wiring arrangements for strand mounted and pole mounted terminals are indicated in Fig. 1, 2, and 3. - 2.03 Run wiring on pole in a neat manner and with enough slack to avoid sharp bends at fixtures.
-Where drop wire passes through a drive hook, provide slack in the form of a smooth curve.
+Existing drive hooks below the strand may also be used for drop runs to buildings if proper clearances can be obtained.
+Pass the drop wire through the drive hook only in case no sharp bends will be placed in the wire. - 2.02 The wiring arrangements for strand mounted and pole mounted terminals are indicated in Fig. 1, 2, and 3.